bkuner/coroutine/README.md

 }
 ```

-The run function is non waiting, it has to perform all transition checks and actions.
+The run function must never block.
+It has to perform all transition checks and actions.
 In case of a transition
-it has to set the new state  (variable isState) and than return to the caller immediatly.
+it has to set the new state in `isState` and return immediatly.

-The run() function may call nested StateMachine (see case 2:)
+runFunc() may call a nested StateMachine, see `case 2`.

 ```
 runFunc()